 This provides a new way to incorporate real-world data into non-fungible tokens, and NFTs, and use verifiable GPS data to mint NFTs that prove you were at a certain place at a certain time.
 “This technology can be used to verify the proof-of-presence of a person,” said Larry Pang, Head of business development at IoTeX.

 The project, Pebble Go, may not apply to certain popular NFTs but it surely sees potential use cases in sports digital collectibles issued at games, with the location of the venue verified and minted.
 As the crypto space is currently experiencing a boom in the quantity and value of NFTs, the demand for quality in terms of additional verification and data may also rise.

 The company sees it as “A level of verifiability that connects the physical and digital world in a new way.”

 Blockchain is continually and with that, rapidly, evolving.
 The one constant and standing need is security and what proof-of-presence brings to the table, is one more layer of additional security for applications.
 With that being said, it cannot be denied that code audits and formal verifications are just as important and can’t be overlooked.
 Just one line of wrongly written code can result in a loss of millions of dollars.
 Do not leave any stone unturned when deploying your application on the mainnet.

-We are a team of India-based security professionals who are skilled and hold experience in their niche.
+We are a team of India-based blockchain security auditors who are skilled and hold experience in their niche.
 With us, you’ll never have to compromise.
 We strive to push forward and provide overall surveillance and quality service to our customers.
 Get in touch with us to get a security audit for your smart contract.